What is endocarditis?

 - heart murmur, which is an abnormal heart sound of turbulent blood flow through the heart

 - pale skin

 - night sweats

 - muscle or joint pain

-- full feeling in upper-left part of the stomach
+- a full feeling in the upper left part of your abdomen

 - weight loss